-The master’s programme consists of two years, in which the focus gradually shifts from performing scientific research towards having a career in industry or a business.
+Science and Business Management is a fulltime, two-year Master’s programme (120 EC).
+During these 2 years the curriculum of the programme gradually shifts from performing scientific research towards having a career in industry or a business.

 Prior to the start of the internship, a clear formulation of a problem that will be the subject of investigation has to be approved by the Programme Coordinator and the Board of Examiners.
-The approximately five-month internship (30 EC) includes practical work and a writing assignment.
+The approximately five-month internship (27 EC) includes practical work and a writing assignment.

 The topic of the research must have a link to the theory presented in the course content.
 This academic question must be answered and then incorporated into the final writing assignment.